 I am a mechanic and I’ve worked on seen the damage this causes.
-Some environments have higher levels of silica and under these conditions the damage can happen surprisingly quickly.
-This type damage can be expensive to repair.
+Some environments have higher levels of silica and under these conditions, the damage can happen surprisingly quickly.
+This type of damage can be expensive to repair.

 Settles the air

-Air flow moving around a car tends to be erratic and therefore uneven.
-Allowing large chunks of air enter the engine would cause the sensor and PCM to make erratic calculations, not helpful for smooth running.
+Airflow moving around a car tends to be erratic and therefore uneven.
+Allowing large chunks of air to enter the engine would cause the sensor and PCM to make erratic calculations, not helpful for smooth running.

 Adding a pleated air filter slows down, uniforms, and stabilizes the airflow.

 Can You Clean A Car Air Filter With Soap And Water?

 Some performance air filters may be cleaned using soap and water.
-However these type filters will resemble a sponge type material.
-Standard pleated paper type filters should not be washed in soap and water, this will effect how air flows through the filter.
+However, these type filters will resemble a sponge-type material.
+Standard pleated paper-type filters should not be washed in soap and water, this will affect how air flows through the filter.